edgedb/edgedb/docs/datamodel/triggers.rst

 Declaring triggers
 ==================

-This section describes the syntax to declare a trigger.
+This section describes the syntax to declare a trigger in your schema.

 Syntax
 ------

-Define a new trigger corresponding to the :ref:`more explicit DDL commands <ref_eql_ddl_triggers>`.

 .. sdl:synopsis::